Research & Best Practices

 • Enhanced product quality: By keeping equipment running as designed, a much higher percentage of production output will be produced to spec — reducing rework and discards and achieving customer satisfaction.

 • More efficient maintenance spend: While predictive maintenance and preventive maintenance are components of a comprehensive maintenance strategy, predictive maintenance allows for a more focused use of resources on identified issues, as opposed to preventive maintenance that occurs whether or not it is required.
+Understanding the difference between preventive maintenance and predictive maintenance therefore is an important element of your strategy.

 The above predictive maintenance benefits represent tangible, demonstratable advantages to the bottom line: increased production capacity and productivity, and a more efficient maintenance practice that vastly reduces downtime — one of the biggest wastes of productivity in the facility.
 Advanced Technology Services is a leading global services provider with over three decades of proven experience in delivering optimal productivity through decreased downtime and greater efficiency, resulting in higher customer profitability.